-Prior to implementing NRE, Dollarama’s ERP system, and in-house real estate solution were not integrated.
+Prior to implementing NRE, Dollarama’s ERP system and in-house real estate solution were not integrated.
 The two systems are now fully integrated thanks to NRE’s bidirectional integration with SAP.
 SAP pushes vendor and location data to NRE automatically, streamlining the process.
 The bidirectional connection between NRE and ERP allows Dollarama to send rent payments to ERP and receive timely feedback on any failed transactions or errors.
 This level of integration is critical for accounting control purposes, as it helps to minimize manual tasks and reduce the risk of errors.
 When data is manually entered into Real Estate software and then duplicated in another system (such as an ERP), the likelihood of errors increases.
 This is a risk that all retailers aim to mitigate by integrating the CRE software with their ERP system.

 Dollarama required a tool to ensure IFRS 16 compliance while also providing a central repository for all their agreements.
 They chose Nakisa because of its native ERP integration, which has also greatly aided in streamlining their lease accounting processes.
 NRE is not only fully compliant with the lease accounting standards of ASC 842 and IFRS 16, but it can also seamlessly embed accounting policies within itself.
-By integrating an accounting and compliance tool with a corporate real estate software into a single platform, all accounting-related items from A to Z (including expenses, purchase orders, invoices, and more) are automatically and compliantly transitioned for reporting purposes.
+By integrating an accounting and compliance tool with a commercial real estate software into a single platform, all accounting-related items from A to Z (including expenses, purchase orders, invoices, and more) are automatically and compliantly transitioned for reporting purposes.
 This eliminates the need for maintaining separate solutions, managing materiality thresholds, and ensuring proper financial reporting.

 Through integration, Nakisa Real Estate is linked to Dollarama’s system of record for their sales data, ensuring that all sales numbers are accurately reflected in the platform.
 The Lease Conditions Matrix and Dollarama’s Maintenance system are completely integrated, allowing for seamless data transfer between the two.